Tyler Rix

+Career

 Tyler appeared on the BBC's Classical Star competition aged 14.
 In 2009 Rix signed to Universal Classics and Jazz and his recording, Ascent, was released in January 2009 containing a collection of old and new classical pieces.
 Released initially as an EP, it was released as a full-length recording in February 2009.

-Tyler formed The Tyler Rix quartet age 15 which went on to perform at the Vortex in the London Jazz Festival 22 November 2008, Trafalgar Square for the St George's Day Celebrations in front of 10,000 people, The British Airways VIP lounge for, The House of Lords for the Commonwealth Conference for over 50 delegates including Barack Obama & Princess Anne.
+Tyler formed The Tyler Rix quartet age 15 which went on to perform at the Vortex in the London Jazz Festival on 22 November 2008.

-Since 2007 Rix has made solo appearances at The Barbican, St Martin-in-the Fields with the Brandenburg Sinfonia, St John's Smith Square with the Junior Guildhall Symphony Orchestra, Wales Millennium Centre, The Arts Depot Finchley with St Michael's School, The Mermaid Theatre for BBC Radio 2's Friday Night Is Music Night with the BBC Concert Orchestra; he has appeared on Blue Peter, London Tonight, BBC News, Classic FM, Radio 5 Live, and regional radio stations.
-He has played for Music First, The Bobby Moore Fund and Camden Calling charity events.

 In January 2001, at the age of 8, Rix signed for West Ham United Academy.
 The following year, he appeared on the front cover of the book, Junior Soccer: A Complete Coaching Guide for the Young Player, a coaching guide produced in association with West Ham.

-In April 2007 Rix played for Dame Alice Owen’s School with whom he won the English Schools' FA National Cup.
+In April 2007 Rix played for Dame Alice Owen's School with whom he won the English Schools' FA National Cup.

 He was the final torchbearer on the day before the London 2012 Olympic Games, lighting the cauldron on stage in Hyde Park at the Olympic Torch Relay Finale Celebration on 27 July 2012 in front of a crowd of 80,000 people.